 But doesn't the badger get the short end of the stick?
 Not quite.
 The tables can turn quickly in the prairie and desert ecosystems.
 If a hungry coyote chases around a prairie dog, for instance, the badger can benefit.
 The prairie dog dashes into its burrow, and the badger digs down quickly near the entrance and snags it.
 Or if a coyote is patrolling an area, rodents may stay inside their underground tunnels for protection, giving the badger more opportunity to locate them.

-This unlikely collaboration has existed as long as humans have been around to notice it.
+This unlikely collaboration has existed at least as long as humans have been around to notice it, if not longer.
 Closer examination of the environment reveals a broad variety of similar symbiotic relationships in nature.
 And just as the Native Americans wove these observations into their folktales, we can glean lessons about the importance of cooperation and teamwork from partnerships like the badger's and coyote's.

 Related HowStuffWorks Articles